Search

 About

 Learn about the ancient world and find ways to understand the foundations of how we live today.
-You'll develop specialist knowledge in your chosen areas of study and learn in an engaging and supportive research environment.
-You can also choose to spend time at a university abroad.
+On BA Archaeology and Ancient History, you'll develop specialist knowledge in your chosen areas of study and learn in an engaging and supportive research environment.
+Your research and archiving skills will prepare you for further study, or for a variety of career options.
+These include heritage management and archaeological research.

-• learn ancient history from experts on the ancient world (including history, archaeology, ancient and modern languages and literatures, philosophy and film)
+• learn from experts in the ancient world (including history, archaeology, ancient and modern languages and literatures, philosophy and film)

 • challenge yourself by learning Latin and Ancient Greek